-The Organization obtained two condominium units (A and A-1) and a 50% interest in a third condominium unit (B), with an aggregate floor space of approximately 106,000 square feet in an industrial warehouse site at 1 North Johnston Avenue, Hamilton, New Jersey, adjacent to the city of Trenton, New Jersey, on December 31, 2005.
-The Organization has obtained these condominium units with the intention of developing them as a mixed-use facility to provide space for various community educational purposes, as well as for housing and artists' studios, and to relocate its main offices there in the fourth quarter of 2017.
+The Organization obtained two condominium units (A and A-1) and a 50% interest in a third condominium unit (B), with an aggregate floor space of approximately 106,000 square feet in a former silk mill site at 1 North Johnston Avenue, Hamilton, New Jersey, adjacent to the city of Trenton, New Jersey, on December 31, 2005.
+The Organization has obtained these condominium units with the intention of developing them as a mixed-use facility to provide space for various community educational purposes, as well as for housing and artists' studios, and to relocate its main offices there in the third quarter of 2018.
 The condominiums were obtained under a bargain purchase agreement from Hana Associates, LLC ("Hana"); the agreed purchase price of \$3,000,000 included an in-kind contribution of \$1,726,163 from Hana in previous years.

-Hana has retained two other condominium units at this site which it has agreed to develop for general commercial use.
+Hana has retained two other condominium units at this site, which it has agreed to develop for general commercial use.
 Hana also retains the remaining 50% interest in condominium Unit B, which it has agreed to jointly develop with the Organization.
-Details of the future site development by the Organization and Hana will be governed by a Redevelopment Plan.
+Details of the future site development by the Organization and Hana will be governed by a redevelopment plan.